 Do you want to cut the cord, and connect your Android phone to your Ubuntu Linux PC by Wireless connection?
 Nah, Bluetooth is old school, I prefer Wi-Fi.
 Not just file transfers, how about knowing phone and battery status right from the Ubuntu desktop?
-You also get extra perks like be able to send SMS and even ability to ring and find your phone hiding under a pillow or in your jackets.
+You also get extra perks like being able to send SMS and even ability to ring and find your phone hiding under a pillow or in your jackets.

 Let me introduce you to KDE Connect.
 It is a handy utility that can be installed on your Ubuntu, Linux Mint, elementary OS, and derivatives for free, and lets you manage your Android phone wirelessly via Wi-Fi connection.